Web4L/Snake/README.md

-A glitchy snake game I made in less than a couple of days
+A glitchy snake game I made in a couple of days